RDIM Introduction

 For the researcher, publishing findings and sharing research data and methodologies is integral to gaining credibility and advancing in their careers, and for some, becoming recognised as experts in their field.

-Research Data and Information Services provides the JCU community with the expertise, tools and infrastructure necessary to manage and steward its research data and information.
+Research Data Services provides the JCU community with the expertise, tools and infrastructure necessary to manage and steward its research data and information.

 This website is one of those tools and aims to provide the researcher with the knowledge and skills to manage the data and information from their research project(s) according to best practice principles.
-It will guide you through some of the important elements of research data management and will introduce you to JCU's data repository, Research Data JCU.
+It will guide you through some of the important elements of research data management and introduce you to JCU's data management platform, Research Data JCU.

 Contact Us